-The Compensation Committee determines the total compensation of our Chief Executive Officer and Chief Financial Officer and oversees the design and administration of compensation and benefit plans for all of the Company's employees.
-Certain executive officers, including the Chief Executive Officer and Chief Financial Officer, may attend a portion of most regularly scheduled Compensation Committee meetings, excluding executive sessions, to present topical issues for discussion and education as well as specific recommendations for review.
+The Compensation Committee determines the total compensation of our Chief Financial Officer and any Chief Executive Officer the Company may hire in the future, and oversees the design and administration of compensation and benefit plans for all of the Company's employees.
+Certain executive officers, including our Executive Chairman, Executive Vice Chairman, Chief Financial Officer and Chief Operating Officer, may attend a portion of most regularly scheduled Compensation Committee meetings, excluding executive sessions, to present topical issues for discussion and education as well as specific recommendations for review.
 The Compensation Committee also obtains input from our legal, finance and tax advisors, as appropriate.